 It’s a side effect of the fertilization process.
 When fertilizer is added to the root zone of a tree or shrub, it can’t help but fertilize the lawn a little bit as well.
 The increased nutrients cause the grass to grow in green clumps.

+In most cases, no. If you prefer to be present, we will try to accommodate your schedule.
 We have to be able to get onto your property and bring in equipment if necessary.
 It is our goal to perform tree services safely and efficiently with a minimum of inconvenience to the client.

 Cody Tree uses products that are registered for landscape pest management.
 We use the least toxic products available for landscape plant care.
 In addition, our crews undergo annual training to ensure proper application techniques.